Clothing

 Clothing has significant social factors as well.
 Wearing clothes is a variable social norm.
 It may connote modesty.
 Being deprived of clothing in front of others may be embarrassing.
-In many parts of the world, not wearing clothes in public so that genitals, breasts, or buttocks are visible could be considered indecent exposure.
+In many parts of the world, not wearing clothes in public so that genitals, breast, or buttocks are visible could be considered indecent exposure.
 Pubic area or genital coverage is the most frequently encountered minimum found cross-culturally and regardless of climate, implying social convention as the basis of customs.
 Clothing also may be used to communicate social status, wealth, group identity, and individualism.

 Some forms of personal protective equipment amount to clothing, such as coveralls, chaps or a doctor's white coat, with similar requirements for maintenance and cleaning as other textiles (boxing gloves function both as protective equipment and as a sparring weapon, so the equipment aspect rises above the glove aspect).
-More specialized forms of protective equipment, such as face shields are classified protective accessories.
-At the far extreme, self-enclosing diving suits or space suits are form fitting body covers, and amount to a form of dress, without being clothing per se, while containing enough high technology to amount to more of a tool than a garment.
+More specialized forms of protective equipment, such as face shields are classified as protective accessories.
+At the far extreme, self-enclosing diving suits or space suits are form-fitting body covers, and amount to a form of dress, without being clothing per se, while containing enough high technology to amount to more of a tool than a garment.
 This line will continue to blur as wearable technology embeds assistive devices directly into the fabric itself; the enabling innovations are ultra low power consumption and flexible electronic substrates.

 Clothing also hybridizes into a personal transportation system (ice skates, roller skates, cargo pants, other outdoor survival gear, one-man band) or concealment system (stage magicians, hidden linings or pockets in tradecraft, integrated holsters for concealed carry, merchandise-laden trench coats on the black market — where the purpose of the clothing often carries over into disguise).
 A mode of dress fit to purpose, whether stylistic or functional, is known as an outfit or ensemble.